What Is a Chart of Accounts & a Sample Numbering System

 Bottom Line

 The chart of accounts is designed to be a map of your business and its various financial parts.
-A well-designed chart of accounts should separate out all of the company’s most important accounts and make it easy to determine which transactions should be recorded in which account.
-You can also use a numbering system to group similar accounts and provide further detail with classification.
+A well-designed chart of accounts should separate all the company’s most important accounts and make it easy to determine which transactions should be recorded in which account.
+You can also use a numbering system to group similar accounts and provide further details with classification.